Routing Patient Concerns

 Registered Nurse

-Could assess it.
 But wasn't there when the patient spoke.
 Never receives it.

 Medical Doctor

 Could act on it.
-But only

-sees what gets escalated.
-Never knows.
+But only sees what gets escalated.
+Mostly not around.

 WHY THIS IS HARD TO FIX